This is part one in a four-part series that will walk you through everything you need to think about when performance testing a new site.

 This series covers a number of suggested techniques for performance testing systems that have a mixture of the above page types.

 The good news is that stress tests are easily performed with open source tools.
 There is a learning curve to getting these tools up and running, and the creation of a data test bed is extra work, but system performance testing simply has to be part of any large-scale system rollout.
-As a general rule I don’t want to be surprised by system performance when we let in our customers.
+This way you aren’t surprised by system performance when you let in your customers.

-Testing enables us to accurately predict performance, tells us what milestones will require new infrastructure resources, and enables us to explain how any changes to our system affect performance.
-To launch a site without this sort of extensive testing is to strap exquisitely designed wings on one’s back and wonder why they aren’t working.
+Testing enables us to accurately predict performance, tells us which milestones will require new infrastructure resources, and enables us to explain how any changes to our system affect performance.
+Launching a site without this sort of extensive testing is like strapping exquisitely designed wings on your back and wondering why they aren’t working.

 Types of performance tests

 We recommend a number of different types of performance testing, which are deployed at different times in the development cycle.
-In this post, I am going to cover in detail two different types of performance tests, which have some commonalities, but some specific differences.
+Let’s look at two different types of performance tests, which have some commonalities, but some specific differences.
 While both sets of tests use sets of virtualized users hitting the server, mimicking predefined use patterns, they will be used to test specific types of system behavior.
-I have named the tests after the primary metric being measuring:
+I have named the tests after the primary metric measured:

 Testing Commonalities and Setup